 - Provides confidence in sequence specificity—IDT® PrimeTime Predesigned qPCR Assays are designed to avoid nonspecific amplification and have undergone a thorough BLAST search against current NCBI databases.
 However, with the large volume of new sequence data being generated, these databases are frequently updated with additional information.
 By providing primer and probe sequences, we enable you to interrogate the databases in the future and understand your data in the context of new transcript information.

-- Helps identify and avoid underlying SNPs—PrimeTime Predesigned qPCR Assay designs are updated with the latest NCBI build to account for the rapid increase in SNP identification .
-Our assays are synthesized only upon receipt of order, so assays from IDT are designed to avoid both prviously identified and newly discovered SNPs.
+- Helps identify and manage underlying SNPs—PrimeTime Predesigned qPCR Assay designs are updated with the latest NCBI build to account for the rapid increase in SNP identification .
+Our assays are synthesized only upon receipt of order, so assays from IDT are designed to manage both previously identified and newly discovered SNPs.
 Stocked qPCR assays purchased from other companies are likely designed based on outdated database information, and are typically provided without sequence information.
 Without primer and probe sequences, you cannot determine whether more recently identified SNPs might explain your qPCR results.

 - Facilitates design of multiplex experiments—When multiplexing with several primer and probe sets in a single assay, it is critical to know your primer and probe sequences to avoid primer-primer and primer-probe interactions.